Undercarriage Parts for Excavators

 Very little you can do about this once it starts happening, the cost to fix can be enormous sometimes cheaper to put a new set on.
 On bad cases if operator continues to use without fixing it will do damage to the drive motor and rollers.

 Will it happen again?
-Not with the new TUFF® Superseal® and DOZCO Superseal® chains we have developed to meet this head-on.
+Not with our new Superseal® chains, we have developed them to meet this head-on.

 It has a special internal seal that can withstand 5000Kgf of pressure without losing its shape.
 That’s nearly 3 times more what a ‘normal’ excavator seal can handle.
 With Superseal® you can expect a chain that: